choonkeat/runtimeerror.js/README.md

 The way github works is that the creator/commenter of an issue will not be notified.
 This is a correct logic, but does not suit our purpose.

 We recommend using a separate `bot` github account instead of your own so that when errors happen, `bot` will create the issues and you'll get the github notifications.
+(See "Emails" section below)

 1. Create a separate `github` account, e.g. `bot`
 2. Add `bot` to the repository you want to integrate with.